luckv/genpo/README.md

 ### `genpo.polynomials`

-Pure functions for creating polynomials from parameters
+Pure functions for creating polynomials from parameters, parabolas for example.

 ### `genpo.operations`

-Do arithmetic operations on polynomials.
+Arithmetic operations on polynomials.

 Operations actually supported:

 - sum between polynomials
 - multiplication between polynomials
-- multiplication of a polynomial by a factor
+- multiplication of a polynomial by a factor (numeric or fraction)
 - evaluation of a polynomial and its derivative in one point

 ### `genpo.roots`